wbazant/markerAlignmentsPaper/paper.md

  We have also provided a comparison of data processed by our method with several other sources, demonstrating a robust incremental improvement - we achieve higher sensitivity overall, we are able to report of taxa not available in the reference, and enough reliability and throughput to let us proces thousands of samples for MicrobiomeDB.

 ## Methods
-- preparing a hold-out set
-- concluding the MAPQ filter is to blame

-Methods of differentiating species through their sequences can be tested in silico through simulation [@hovhannisyan2020crossmapper].
+### Software
 We use `wgsim` [@li2011wgsim] to simulate reads from EukDetect's reference of BUSCOs from OrthoDB [@kriventseva2019orthodb], and use `bowtie2` [@langmead2012fast] to align them back to the reference.
 When using `wgsim` we set read length to 100, base error rate to 0, and other parameters set to their default values unless otherwise specified.
+We run `bowtie2` in end to end (default) mode.

+We organize simulations and make figures for this publication using a custom Makefile and Python code, which we have made publicly available.

+We process `bowtie2` outputs and apply filters with our software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
+We have developed the tool side by side with this publication to explore aforementioned ideas about query identity and multiple alignments per query, and realize a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.
+The tool is implemented in Python.
+It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].

+We process whole datasets with our Nextflow workflow, `wbazant/marker-alignments-nextflow`, which bundles file download, a run of `bowtie2` set up to produce multiple alignments per read, and processing the alignments.

+### Calculations
+We judge correctness of simulated alignments using the level of the lowest common taxon containing source and match, as provided by the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.
+We deem the alignment correct if the source and match are of the same species, and in case of hold-out analysis when this is not possible by construction, same genus.

+Our calculations of precision and recall are in line with definitions in the OPAL framework [@meyer2019assessing], as proportion of correctly mapping reads among reads that map to any reference (for precision) and proportion of sampled reads that correctly map (for recall).

+### Different reference versions
 We approximate the possibility an unknown species being present in the sequenced material through a hold-out analysis.
 We remove sequences for 371 species from the reference (one tenth of the species) to form a hold-out set, and build a `bowtie2` index with the remaining nine-tenth of the species for searching the remaining set.
 Skipping any inputs where `wgsim` considers too fragmented yields 338 species to be sampled from.

 First we perform an analysis of simulated samples by preparing 338 files each containing reads from one hold-out species at 0.1 coverage [@sims2014sequencing].
 We run EukDetect to establish how well the tool currently works when given unknown species.
 Then we run `bowtie2` and apply the MAPQ >= 30 filter, as well as the "four reads in two markers" filter.
 We also try a modification to EukDetect to instead filter on MAPQ >= 5 used by default in MetaPhlAn.

 We follow with an analysis of simulated reads.
 We simulate a large number of reads and align them.
 For each aligned read, we record correctness of the match based on its source taxon with the taxon it aligned to as well as properties of the alignment (identity, MAPQ).
-Then lets us infer trends between reported properties of alignments and two measures of their correctness, namely precision: a proportion of correctly mapping reads among reads that map to any reference, and recall: a proportion of sampled reads that correctly map, similarly to how the values are used by the OPAL framework [@meyer2019assessing].
-For reads that do not align back to the BUSCO they are sampled from, we annotate the mismatch with a level of the lowest common taxon containing source and match, with help of the ETE toolkit [@huerta2016ete ] using the NCBI database version dated 2020/1/14 packaged with EukDetect.
+Then lets us infer trends between reported properties of alignments and two measures of their correctness.

 We do this in three contexts: reads sampled from the whole reference and then mapped back to it (an optimal case we might expect in real data), equivalently sampled reads which are then modified ( a more realistic case where a sampled organism is of a different strain to the reference), and reads from a hold-out set mapped to the remaining set (a case of unknown species).
 In the first two cases, we consider the read to map correctly if it maps to the same taxon, and in the case of mapping species from a hold-out set, if it maps to another taxon of the same genus.